-September 2020 Update: Special Collections and University Archives will open "by-appointment" beginning September 22, 2020.
+January 2021 Update: Special Collections and University Archives (SCUA) will remain "by-appointment" for the Spring 2021 semester.
 SCUA will be open by-appointment from 10a-4pm, Monday through Thursday (subject to change and availability of staff).
 Seats can be booked using the Library's seat reservation system or by going directly to the Special Collections and University Archives seat page.
 Seats must be booked one (1) week in advance.
-Additional SCUA policies and information for booking and visiting by-appointment are available on our website or researchers can contact us at email@example.com or 540-231-6308 (please leave a message for a call back).
+Additional SCUA policies and information for booking and visiting by-appointment are available on our website or researchers can contact us at firstname.lastname@example.org or 540-231-6308 (please leave a message for a call back).

 We also remain available for virtual reference at email@example.com, and we continue to check voicemail at our reference desk number (540-231-6308).
 You can find updated information about hours and services for Newman Library and University Libraries branches at https://lib.vt.edu/.